 - Leumeah, Long Point

 - Macquarie Fields, Macquarie Links, Menangle Park, Minto, Minto Heights

 - Raby, Rosemeadow, Ruse

 - St Andrews, St Helens Park

 Campbelltown is located at the hub of one of the most significant current and future growth areas in south west Sydney.
 Serviced by seven electrified railway stations, positioning along the main Sydney to Melbourne rail line and direct road connections to major freeways and motorways, Campbelltown is a highly accessible location by both road and rail.

-With significant existing infrastructure to service a growing population, including a major hospital, two major tertiary education facilities, regional sporting facilities and major transport links, Campbelltown is well-positioned to support the growing Macarthur region and attract a wide range of industry and development.
+With significant existing infrastructure, including a major hospital, two major tertiary education facilities – Western Sydney University, Campbelltown campus and South West Sydney Institute of TAFE – a large regional shopping centre, regional sporting facilities and major transport links, Campbelltown is well-positioned to support the growing Macarthur region and attract a wide range of industry and development.